NNHungLong/nextjs/public/markdown/react-component-lifecycle.md

 ```

 ## **useEffect**
-Accordinging to react.dev documentation: **useEffect** is a React Hook that lets you synchronize a component with an external system.
+According to react.dev documentation: **useEffect** is a React Hook that lets you synchronize a component with an external system.
 Ex: event listener, connect and disconnect to a chat room, fetching data.
 ```jsx
 useEffect(setup, dependencyArray?);
 ```